advayvc/portfolio/README.md

 # My experience
 My experience ranges from around 5 years in Python to half a year in Lua which I am building on. <br>
-As well as undertaking a formal computer science qualification, my knowledge of these programming languages is will demonstrated in the following projects. <br>
+My knowledge of these programming languages is well demonstrated in the below projects. <br>
+As well as these, I am undertaking a formal computer science qualification!

 <h2>
   Python